Is your mobility issue holding you back and keeping you from enjoying life as you once did?

 Like the G-Explorer, the breathable, nylon upholstery is machine washable and can be ordered in four different color configurations (the same ones we mentioned above).

-It also sports the same full length, height adjustable armrests, adjustable and removable footrests, and attendant hand brakes, which improves the chair’s handling on slopes.
-It’s even got the same 4-degree seat slant to help minimize spills and behind the seat storage pouch.
+It also sports the same full length, height-adjustable armrests, adjustable and removable footrests, and attendant hand brakes, which improve the chair’s handling on slopes.
+It’s even got the same 4-degree seat slant to help minimize spills and behind-the-seat storage pouch.

 In our view, this was the model the company should have gone with to create their transport chair.
-Its lighter weight would have made it a better fit, but again, we’re thinking in terms of what would go over well in the American market.
+Its lighter weight would have made it a better fit, but again, we’re thinking about what would go over well in the American market.

 Tiempo Travel Mobility Scooter